NOTE: Dogs are allowed, but they must be leashed. Please pick up after them.

-The Mohawk Hudson Land Conservancy has over 18 preserves (two more are opening in 2017!) which are open to the public for recreational use.
+The Mohawk Hudson Land Conservancy has 20 preserves which are open to the public for recreational use.
 These preserves, found throughout Albany, Montgomery, and Schenectady County, are visited by tens of thousands of hikers, joggers, birders, botanists, and more each year.

 Each preserve offers a unique experience for Capital Region residents and visitors.
 Looking for a weekend excursion and some beautiful views?
 Check out Bennett Hill Preserve in New Scotland.
 Want a lunch-time hiking spot for some week-day nature time?
 Visit one of our “pocket preserves” in Delmar and Bethlehem- little “pockets” of nature that a short drive from much of the Capital Region.
 Love waterfalls?
 Wolf Creek Falls Preserve and Schoharie Creek Preserve will give you excellent opportunities to enjoy and photograph creeks with falling water features.

 Use our Preserve links on the right side of this page to learn about each of our preserves, including directions, trail maps, and notable features.